apache/openoffice-org/templates/README.md

 1. `breadcrumbs.gsp`
    This template processes the content's uri to create breadcrumbs and a set of paths.
-   * `content.breadcrumbs` is html for the page's breaqdcrumbs.
+   * `content.breadcrumbs` is html for the page's breadcrumbs.
    * `content.ssi` is an array of paths for the breadcrumbs and ssi includes.

 ```